ChrisKurz/mcuboot/doc/EncryptImage.md

 Finding the right address for the -x parameter my be tricky.
 A simple way to find the right address is to use the __Programmer__ tool (nRF Connect for Desktop) and add the __app_moved_test_update.hex__ file.
 This file is located in the build/zephyr folder after you have done a successfull build of your project.

 ![](images/programmer.jpg)

+Note: this programmer window shows a different memory partition than the first picute on this page.
+The first picture was assuming a mcuboot configuration that uses a scratch partition for the swap.
+The mcuboot configuration for the other screen shot is using "Swap mode that can run without a scratch partition".